powsybl/powsybl-open-loadflow/docs/security/parameters.md

 PowSyBl Open LoadFlow does not provide today additional plugins.
 To create your own plugin, see the [programming guide](../advanced_programming/contingency_active_power_loss.md).

-**useWarmStart**
+**startWithFrozenACEmulation**

-If `true`, contingence simulation use the `WARM_START` voltage initializer.
-The simulator starts by freezing the AC emulation HVDC to the active set point defined by the angles at the HVDC extremities.
-If a solution exists is foudn then the simulator continues with the HVDC set to AC emulation mode.
+If `true`, contingence simulation starts with HVDC link configured in AC emulation frozen at their previous active set point defined by the angles at the HVDC extremities in the base case.
+If a solution is found then the simulator continues with the HVDC set to AC emulation mode.
 Otherwise, the contingence simulation fails.

-If `false`, contingence simulation use the 'PREVIOUS_VALU' voltage intializer.
+If `false`, contingence simulation allows HVDC lines to immediatly adapt to the new angles.

 The default value is `true`